How Can Earned Wage Access Help Your Business?

 How to Implement Earned Wage Access

-Luckily, the more established vendors like DailyPay make implementation simple and easy.
+Fortunately, established vendors like DailyPay make implementation simple and easy.

 DailyPay has developed an integrated solution with many payroll providers, which may reduce the implementation time to two weeks.
 DailyPay will work with you throughout the implementation process to ensure a smooth adoption of earned wage access throughout kickoff, testing, transmission, training and launch.